carbonblack/carbon-black-cloud-sdk-python/docs/live-response.rst

     DIRECTORY ..
     ARCHIVE demo.txt

-Note that the creation of the directory will fail if the directory already exists.
+*Note that the creation of the directory will fail if the directory already exists.*

-Now we will get the contents of the file and then delete the file and the directory.
+Next, get the contents of the file and then delete the file and the directory.

 ::